 Facial redness causes run the gamut, ranging from serious diseases like lupus to mild cases of eczema.
-Take a look at six of the most common factors behind facial redness and discover ways you can better treat and maintain a radiant, smooth complexion.
+Take a look at eight of the most common factors behind facial redness and discover ways you can both treat redness instantly, and better maintain a radiant, smooth complexion.

 One of the most common reasons for a red complexion is rosacea.
 This is a common, incurable, chronic skin condition that can mimic adult acne.
 This condition typically affects the central portion of the face, particularly the nose.

 The symptoms of rosacea can include:

 - Find red vascular lines on the face

 - An enlarged red nose with bulbous qualities

 - Eye issues, which may include red, swollen eyelids, conjunctivitis, and cornea inflammation